ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 **The right to data portability**  – You have the right to request that Cloud People LLC transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at our email:
+If you would like to exercise any of these rights, please contact us at our email: data-protection-request@shhh.link

-Call us at: +61423025629

-Or write to us: Cloud People, 13 Cliff Street, Coledale, NSW 2515, Australia

 **Cookies**